 School Store — "Colts Cash" earned for positive behavior/school jobs can be spent at the school store, teaching real-world economics.

-Tutors/Mentors — For younger students, part of the daily recycling team, and more.
+Volunteer Opportunities — Tutoring younger students, volunteering as part of the daily recycling team, and more.

 University of Cincinnati's StEP (Student Enterprise Program) — Available for all students in grades 4-6; students earn StEP dollars which can be spent at the StEP store, saved (with interest!), or donated to charity.
 Covedale had the 5th highest donation number out of the twenty-two schools that participated in the program last year.
 The students donated a total of $488.08 real dollars to their charity (SPCA)!